 To help me put more money toward my debt, I also cut costs.
 And there’s no magic trick here.
 I cut cable and got rid of a few subscriptions.
 I started planning my meals, shopping for the week, and eating out less.
 Basically, I used the same old budgeting tips we’ve all heard before—and they worked!

-In less than 2 years I was debt free and switched gears to creating an emergency fund.
+In less than two years I was debt free and switched gears to creating an emergency fund.